top of page

 Permaculture and Creativity - How to be more creative in your everyday life

 As a permaculturist, coming up with solutions that work with nature rather than against it requires out-of-the-box thinking.
-Take water catchment systems, for example - instead of relying on piped in water, why not collect rainwater with an inventive system of gutters and barrels?
+Take water catchment systems, for example.
+Instead of relying on water pipes, why not collect rainwater with an inventive system of gutters and barrels?
 Or consider natural pest control - instead of petroleum-based pesticides, why not attract helpful insects or plant companion crops to ward off unwanted ones?
-The list goes on and on - permaculture emphasizes finding solutions that are both environmentally friendly and efficient, and that often require some serious creativity.
+The list goes on and on - permaculture emphasizes finding both environmentally friendly and efficient solutions that often require some serious creativity.
 So don't be fooled into thinking permaculture is just about having a garden - it truly takes a creative mind to make it thrive.

-Most people think that in order to be creative, you have to be intelligent.
+Most people think that to be creative, you have to be intelligent.
 However, research has shown that this is not the case.
 Once you get beyond an I.Q. of about 120, intelligence and creativity are no longer related.
-This means that even if you are not as smart as most people, you still have the potential to be very creative.
+This means that even if you are not as bright as most people, you still have the potential to be very creative.

 So why are so few people highly creative?
-Because there are bad habits people learn as they grow up that crush the creative pathways in the brain.
-And like all bad habits, they can be broken if you are willing to work at it.
-Here are eight of the very worst bad habits that could be holding you back every day.
+Because there are bad habits that crush the creative pathways in the brain, people learn as they grow up.
+And like all bad habits, they can be broken if you are willing to work.
+Here are eight of the worst bad habits that could be holding you back daily.

 1. You Don’t Question Assumptions

-If you can start to question the status quo, you will open up a whole new world of possibilities.
-Once you start to see that things don’t have to be the way they are, you can start to come up with creative solutions to problems that have always seemed insoluble.
+If you can start questioning the status quo, you will open up a new world of possibilities.
+Once you see that things don't have to be how they are, you can devise creative solutions to problems that have always seemed insoluble.

 2. You Don’t Take Risks

-However, if you want to be more creative, you need to be willing to take risks.
-You need to be willing to put yourself out there and try new things, even if you might fail.
-Because it is only by taking risks that you will ever achieve anything great.
+However, you must be willing to take risks to be more creative.
+You need to be willing to put yourself out there and try new things, even if you might fail because it is only by taking risks that you will achieve anything significant.

 3. You Don’t Break the Rules

 Most people live their lives by a set of strict rules.
-They color within the lines, never deviating from what is considered “normal” or “acceptable.”
-But if you want to be more creative, you need to be willing to break the rules.
-You need to be willing to color outside the lines and do things differently.
+They color within the lines, never deviating from what is "normal" or "acceptable."
+But if you want to be more creative, you must be willing to break the rules.
+It would be best if you were willing to color outside the lines and do things differently.

 4. You Don’t Daydream